 U.S. companies should consider exporting to Singapore for the following reasons:

-• Major distribution, logistics and financial hub; as such, many consider it the gateway to the ASEAN region
+- Major distribution, logistics and financial hub; as such, many consider it the gateway to the Southeast Asian region